balusena/logistics/Supply_Chain_Management/README.md

 * govt_check_l3m : Government checking in last 3 months
 * temp_reg_mach : warehouse having temperature regulating machine indicator or not
 * approved_wh_govt_certificate : Type of approval warehouse having been issued by government
-* wh_breakdown_l3m : Number of times the warehouse faces thebreakdown in the last 3 months
+* wh_breakdown_l3m : Number of times the warehouse faces the breakdown in the last 3 months
 * product_wg_ton : Product weight

 ##